Tips for Dealing with Smokey & Stressful Times

 11. Remember & thank your local firefighters...

+I also want to honor Lance Honda, my 2006 Prineville Hotshots crew foreman.
+He passed away in 2021.
+He taught me many things ~ working hard, showing up, how to properly dig fire line, not be scared of pain, and how to be accountable in communication by saying what you mean and nothing else.
 He taught me that is okay to not be liked by everyone.
 He was not scared to be himself.
 Sometimes, he rubbed people the wrong way because of this.
+Sometimes, he connected to people in an unexpectedly deep way, because of this.
 When we are in integrity, we won’t please everyone.
 He would remind me, “What someone thinks of you, says nothing about you, and everything about them.”
 A lesson I will never, ever forget.

 Prineville Hotshots, 2010